1 Kings 12:5

 Quick Summary

 1 Kings 12:5 is a verse from the book of 1 Kings in the Old Testament.
+The KJV reads: "And he said unto them, Depart yet for three days, then come again to me.
+And the people departed."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for 1 Kings 12:5